Lamouchi-Saif/Web_Project_Seif-Lamouchi_Raslen-Moussa_Chaabani-Nour-ELHouda/README.md

         - navbar done
         - footer partially done (still need a form for contact) -login (partially done we need the action = ???),register functional
+    * By Raslen:
+        - Login Authenticator (automatic comparison of email and hashed password to login) and Registry form.
+        - UI Adjustments, Security.yaml configured for login and logout mechanism
+        - Add Product form, upload picture feature for admin ; save the picture itself in public/images, save a directory to same image into the database to manipulate.
 - Front admin:

 - Back: